approov/quickstart-ios-swift-alamofire/README.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is exactly the one you registered with Approov.
-* If you run the app from a debugger then valid tokens are not issued.
+* If you run the app from a debugger then valid tokens are not issued unless you have [whitelisted](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) the device.
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
 Information about any Approov token fetched or an error is printed, e.g. `Approov: Approov token for host: https://approov.io : {"anno":["debug","allow-debug"],"did":"/Ja+kMUIrmd0wc+qECR0rQ==","exp":1589484841,"ip":"2a01:4b00:f42d:2200:e16f:f767:bc0a:a73c","sip":"YM8iTv"}`.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.

 If you have a trial (as opposed to demo) account you have some additional options: